MostafaGamalSayed/reactnd-project-myreads-starter/README.md

 # About

 MyReads is a bookshelf app that allows us to add, select and categorize books that we have read, currently reading, or want to read.
-It's developed using React Framework. "react-router-dom" library is used in this project
+It's developed using React Framework. "react-router-dom" library is used in this project.
+This is the final assessment project for Udacity's React Fundamentals course

 ## Installation and Usage